cloudfoundry-attic/consul-release/README.md

 information about service registration can be found [here](https://www.consul.io/docs/agent/services.html).

+Note: When running on Windows VMs, we use powershell.
+To honor the exit code of the health check script, we wrap the script as follows:
+`powershell -Command some_script.ps1; Exit $LASTEXITCODE`.
+Any user provided script should do the same.

 ### Health Checks

 Health checks provide another level of functionality to the service discovery